 Yoga & Meditation

-This class is a two hour practice and a total treat as it combines the physical asana practice with seated meditation.
-Expect that around one hour will be spend on moving around and one hour seated.
+This class is a total treat as it combines the physical asana practice with seated meditation.
+Expect that half of the time in the class will be spend in asanas and half seated meditation.
 In the seated practice you will be guided through various meditations and potentially basic pranayama.
 There is time for questions and feedback during the class.
 These classes are for anyone who wishes to add seated meditation to their practice and experience meditation in a group.

 The Yin practice is suited for all levels of practice.
 It is focused around the connective tissue such as ligaments, bones and joints in deeper and longer stretches.
 Being the opposite to the more dynamic and muscular Yang practice the Yin practice is calm, passive and soft.
 It can be quite challenging though due to the long duration of the poses.
 We can remain in the postures anywhere from one to twenty minutes.